-SQL Server administration requires an in-depth knowledge of the commands, processes, tools and features of SQL server.
-In this course, students will learn to select an appropriate SQL Server version, and install and configure SQL Server in a Windows Operating System Environment.
-Students will also learn how to upgrade SQL Server, configure database options, use the various SQL clauses and T-SQL commands, triggers and stored procedures.
-The course will also explore the advanced implementation and administration tasks related to the automation of data transfer and manipulation, replication services and security issues.
-Students will learn to manage security through permissions and alerts, monitor and fine tune SQL Server and backup and restore data.
+SQL Server administration requires an in depth knowledge of the commands, processes, tools, and features of SQL server.
+In this course, students will learn to select an appropriate SQL Server version and install and configure SQL Server in a Windows Operating System Environment .
+Students will also learn how to Upgrade SQL Server, Configure Database Options, use the various SQL clauses and T-SQL commands, triggers, and stored procedures.
+The course will also explore the advanced implementation and administration tasks related to the automation of data transfer and manipulation, replication services, and security issues.
+Students will also learn to manage security through permissions and alerts, monitor and fine tune SQL Server and backup and restore data.

 In this course, students will learn how to plan, implement, manage and maintain the more advanced features available in Windows Server 2012 network.
-Students will explore the considerations for managing an enterprise data centre including the planning and implementation of a server virtualization strategy using Microsoft System Centre 2012 including storage for virtualization, deployment of virtual machines and their management.
-Students will learn how to plan and implement a server monitoring strategy and deploy necessary action plans.
+Students will explore the considerations for managing an enterprise data center including the planning and implementation of a server virtualization strategy using Microsoft System Center 2012 including storage for virtualization, deployment of virtual machines and their management.
 The course will also explore the implementation of a high availability infrastructure for file services and applications by using failover clustering.
-Advanced services such as server-updates infrastructure, public key infrastructure (PKI), Identity Federation Infrastructure and Information Rights Management (IRM) infrastructure will also be explored in detail.
+Advanced services such as server-updates infrastructure, public key infrastructure (PKI), Identity Federation Infrastructure and Information Rights Management (IRM) infrastructure will also be explored in detail

 This course provides students with the skills and knowledge needed to plan, design, and deploy a physical and logical Windows Server 2012 and network infrastructure with Active Directory Domain Services (AD DS) infrastructure.
 The course also provides the skills to perform name resolution, application integration, optimization of automate remediation, and maintenance of network access services.